Building a Nonprofit Professional Development Program That Works

 “Organizations always plan learning initiatives based on what they think people should know,” she says, “but that doesn’t give space for people to go in and learn what they want — when you have a platform like [LinkedIn Learning], you give them the gift to explore their interests in addition to what you need from them.”

-According to the 2023 Workplace Learning Report, almost three out of four (74%) of employees want more time to learn during work, and say that having that time would allow them to invest more deeply in professional development resources.
+According to LinkedIn research, almost three out of four (74%) of employees want more time to learn during work, and say that having that time would allow them to invest more deeply in professional development resources.
+When career development is added on top of day-to-day responsibilities rather than built into them, it can feel like an uninviting obligation for employees.
 Set aside dedicated time for on-the-job learning whenever possible, and encourage managers to make sure their teams have time to learn.

 Another effective way to engage nonprofit talent with your development program is to pair employees with more senior coworkers who can act as “mentors.”